Hawaii Life Referral Team Policy

-- Complete the Training and Quiz
+1. Complete the Training and Quiz

-- Learn to log communication and setup tasks in Salesforce.
+2. Learn to log communication and setup tasks in Salesforce.

-- Install Salesforce mobile app
+3. Install Salesforce mobile app

-- Install Google Hangouts App and sign in with @hawaiilife.com account. iOS install link | Andriod install link Customer Experience chat communication for Referrals.
+4. Install Google Hangouts App and sign in with @hawaiilife.com account. iOS install link | Android install link Customer Experience chat communication for Referrals.

-- Watch the Lead Sales Process video
+5. Watch the Opportunity Sales Process video

-- Complete the Referral Team Application
+6. Complete the Referral Team Application

 (Failure to follow these rules may result in probation or removal from the Referral Team):

 Referrals are distributed at the sole discretion of the Broker-In-Charge, Director of Customer Experience, and/or Principal Broker.

-Referrals distributed (from the company to Agents) belong to the Company and do not expire.
+Referrals distributed (from the company to Agents), belong to the Company and do not expire.
 The Referral may, at any time, be reassigned at the Company's discretion.
 Deleting a Referral from Salesforce or taking any action to subvert the company's access to the Referral are grounds for immediate dismissal.

 If a Referral is already the Agent's existing Client, a referral fee will not be charged.
 A "Client" is defined as a person who the Agent has had an existing active contract with (e.g. Buyer's Representation Agreement, Purchase Contract, Listing Agreement) prior to that Agent receiving the Referral.
 Any other exceptions must be approved by both the BIC and the Director of Customer Experience.

 If you receive a Referral that is an active Client, you must notify Customer Experience or the Director of Customer Experience within 48 hours (BICs and the Principal Broker do not count).
 Failure to do so will result in the standard 30% referral fee to the Company.
 There are no exceptions to this rule.

 You must be on Google Hangouts to receive a Referral.
 It is recommended that you chat Customer Experience and let them know you are available.

 If Customer Experience chats you asking if you are available, DO NOT accept unless you are actually ready to service the Referral.
 Do let Customer Experience know when you will be ready, because you may still get the Referral.

 A 30% referral fee to Hawaii Life off the top for all Referrals, and then Agents will be paid at their regular commission split.
 One transaction per referral client, only.

 If a Hawaii Life listing is sold through Customer Experience, the Listing Agent will receive an additional 10% on top of their normal split.

 How Are Referrals Distributed?

-The purpose of an audit is to ensure that all inquires are being responded to in a timely fashion.
+The Principal Broker, BIC, Director of Customer Experience and/or Director of Sales will conduct audits of Referrals and their contact history.
+The purpose of an audit is to ensure that all inquiries are being responded to in a timely fashion.
 In addition, the Principal Broker, BIC, Director of Customer Experience, Customer Experience and/or Director of Sales may request from a Buyers’ Agent any information about a particular Referral, such as an update, any missing emails and/or notes for phone calls.